[Editors Note: This article was written by Suzanne Paulinski.]

 With the ever-looming pressure to get as many followers, likes, and retweets as possible, it can be easy to lose sight and neglect the followers you already have.

-Josh Spector, a writer for Medium and founder of For the Interested, discusses the importance of mindset around growing your following in, You’d Have a Lot More Followers If You Acted Like You Only Needed 10.
+Josh Spector, a writer for Medium and founder of For the Interested, discusses the importance of mindset around growing your following in his post, You’d Have a Lot More Followers If You Acted Like You Only Needed 10.

 In the post he points out that if you get so caught up in chasing numbers, rather than engaging with the people currently trying to engage with you, you will never reach you goal of building a loyal, energetic, supportive following.
 Numbers don’t buy tickets to shows, people do.